Hampton City Schools Architecture & Applied Arts Governor’s STEM Academy

 Academy Web Site: Hampton City Schools: Architecture & Applied Arts

-Partnership Members: Hampton City Public Schools, JC Penney, ECPI College of Technology, Hampton University, New Horizons Regional Education Center, Newport News Shipbuilding, Peninsula Council for Workforce Development, Peninsula Housing and Building Association, NASA Langley Research Center, Q-Design, Signature Canvas, Thomas Nelson Community College, and Walsh Electric.
+Partnership Members: Hampton City Public Schools; Hudson + Associates Architects PLLC; CES Consulting, LLC; Virginia Tech Hampton Roads Agricultural Research and Extension Center; ECPI College of Technology; Hampton University; New Horizons Regional Education Center; Newport News Shipbuilding; Peninsula Council for Workforce Development; NASA Langley Research Center; and Thomas Nelson Community College.

 Lead/Fiscal Agent: Hampton City Public Schools